 This joint resolution proposes an amendment to Article 4, Section 5 of the New Mexico Constitution, aiming to modify the structure and limitations of the legislative sessions.
 The amendment stipulates that each regular session of the legislature shall not exceed forty-five days, regardless of whether it occurs in an odd or even-numbered year.
 Additionally, it removes the existing restrictions on the types of bills that can be considered during even-numbered years, allowing for a broader range of legislative discussions.
 The resolution also introduces provisions for the consideration of veto overrides for bills from any regular, special, or extraordinary legislative session within the same biennium.

-The proposed amendment will be submitted to the public for approval or rejection during the next general election or any special election that may be called before that date.
-This change aims to enhance legislative efficiency and flexibility, ensuring that the legislature can address a wider array of issues and respond to the needs of the state more effectively.
+The proposed amendment will be submitted to the public for approval or rejection during the next general election or at any special election called for that purpose.
+This change aims to enhance legislative efficiency and flexibility, ensuring that lawmakers can address a wider array of issues and respond to vetoes in a timely manner.